iamNickDev/vesting-contract/README.md

    - Update the ASH Token contract address in the constructor of `Vesting.sol` in the `ashToken = IERC20()` instance.

 4. **Add Beneficiary Address and Deploy Vesting Contract:**
-   - Define the beneficiary address as constructor argument when deploying the `Vesting.sol`.
+   - Define the beneficiary address as a constructor argument when deploying the `Vesting.sol`.
    - Compile and deploy the `Vesting.sol` contract on the desired Ethereum network using Remix.

 5. **Send ASH Tokens to Deployed Vesting Contract:**